Shared ownership banner 10

-You will need to inform us of any improvements you have carried out so they can be taken into account when valuing your property for staircasing.
+You will need to let us know of any improvements you have made so they can be taken into account when valuing your home for staircasing.

-Improvements carried out to the property may increase the market value and we will consider these to ensure you do not pay for the increase.
-The valuer will be asked to consider any works you have done to the property and give an opinion on how the improvements have affected the value.
+Any improvements made to the home may increase the market value and we will consider these to ensure you do not pay for the increase.
+The valuer will give an opinion on how the improvements have affected the value.
 This amount will then be taken into account when considering the cost of the share you wish to purchase.

 One you have provided the details of your solicitor and confirmed in writing you wish to staircase together with the agreed value, we will instruct our solicitor.
 They will then start communicating with your solicitor to carry out the necessary legal paperwork.

 This is normally a purely administrative process and should be relatively straight forward as you are simply increasing ownership in a property in which you already have an interest.

 Once the paperwork has been drawn up your solicitor will ask your lender to provide the necessary lump sum to cover the cost of the share you are purchasing.

 If you are staircasing using your own funds these will need to be transferred to your solicitor.
 A date will then be set for completion of the purchase and your solicitor will transfer the funds to us.
 As soon as the funds have been received your solicitor will notify you that the transaction is complete.